NLarsen15/OTSOpy/README.md

 Converts input positional information from one coordinate system to another, utilising the [IRBEM](https://github.com/PRBEM/IRBEM) library of coordinate transforms.

 ## Magfield
-Computes the total magnetic field strength at a given location depending on the user input geomagnetic conditions.
+Computes the total magnetic field strength at a given location depending on the user's input geomagnetic conditions.
 Outputs will be in the geocentric solar magnetospheric (GSM) coordinate system.

 # Examples